AleksaMCode/Preferred-Network-List-Sniffer/README.md

 ### Why Asynchronous Server Gateway Interface?

-<p align="justify">Asynchronous Server Gateway Interface (ASGI) provides standardized interface between async-capable Python web servers and services [4].
+<p align="justify">Asynchronous Server Gateway Interface (ASGI) provides a standardized interface between async-capable Python web servers and services [4].
 The ASGI was chosen due to the project's need for a long-lived WebSocket connection in order to facilitate async communications between different clients.
 In addition, it also allows for utilization of the background coroutines during API calls.
 The PNLS uses <a href="https://github.com/encode/uvicorn">uvicorn</a> implementation for Python in order to use the ASGI web server.</p>

 ### Why WebSockets?
 <p align="justify">Through utilization of WebSocket communication protocol, we are able to facilitate full-duplex, two-way communication.
 While this project doesn't have the need for two-way communication, it does have a need for real-time interaction between the system components.
 This way, the sniffed data will be available to the end-user as soon as they are captured.</p>

 ### Pub-Sub Model
 <p align="justify">Project's MOM is realized through the Message Broker using Redis.
-In the publish-subscribe (pub-sub) model, <i>sniffer</i> is responsible for producing messages, while the web application (subscriber) registers for the specific Topic (Redis channel).
-When a <i>sniffer</i> sends a message to a Topic, it is distributed to all subscribed consumers, allowing for the asynchronous and scalable communication.
+In the publish-subscribe (pub-sub) model, the <i>Sniffer</i> is responsible for producing messages, while the web application (subscriber) registers for the specific Topic (Redis channel).
+When the <i>Sniffer</i> sends a message to a Topic, it is distributed to all subscribed consumers, allowing for the asynchronous and scalable communication.
 PNLS uses lightweight messaging protocol <i>Redis Pub/Sub</i> for message broadcasting in order to propagate short-lived messages with low latency and large throughput [5][6].
 In this way, overheads of encoding data structures in a form that can be written to a disk have been avoided.
 In doing so, this solution will have potentially better performance [7].
 Figure below displays the simplified system activity through the event-driven workflow.</p>

 <p align="center">
 <img
-src="./resources/pub-sub_seq_diagram.svg?raw=true"
+src="./resources/pub-sub_seq_diagram.svg?raw=true?token=20231223"
 alt="pub-sub sequence diagram"
 class="center"
 />